Compile to Compress: Boosting Formal Theorem Provers by Compiler Outputs: Experiment

 \subsection{Error-Type Analysis}

 We further analyzed the prover's refinement behavior on the MiniF2F-test-hard split.
-Table \ref{tab:goedel_fix_errors} reports, for the most frequent error types produced by our augmented Goedel-32B prover under random tree search, their occurrence frequency, the number of distinct problems in which they appear, the empirical probability of being fixed by the prover, and their frequency of appearance in the refinement training data.
-Each error type's probability of correction is aggregated across problems and does not measure transition between proofs inside a single search tree.
-Similar statistics on augmented Kimina-8B are reported in Appendix~\ref{app:error_fix_analysis}.
+Table \ref{tab:goedel_fix_errors} reports, for the most frequent error types produced by Goedel-Expert, their occurrence frequency, the number of distinct problems in which they appear, the empirical probability of being fixed, and their frequency of appearance in the training data.

+The probabilities are computed at error-type level.
+When multiple errors occur in one instance, each error is treated independently, and the correction probability is defined as the fraction of occurrences resolved.
+Each error type's probability of correction is aggregated across problems, and does not measure transition tree nodes.
+Similar statistics on Kimina-Expert are reported in Appendix~\ref{app:error_fix_analysis}.

 Several patterns emerge.
 First, difficulty for correction varies substantially across error types.
 Errors such as \texttt{failed to synthesize} admit non-negligible correction rates, while others, including \texttt{linarith failed}, remain difficult to repair despite occurring frequently in the training set.
 This indicates that semantic complexity still remains a limiting factor for refinement.